gaultierlecaillon/myAnsiblePlaybook_Docker/README.md

-# Task 2: Simple Ansible Playbook - Docker Container
+Simple Ansible Playbook - Docker Container

 Implementation of a simple version of Ansible that allow you to run a simple ansible playbook.